-The Draft EIR for the UCSF Mount Sutro Management Project was published on January 18, 2013.
-Previously, UCSF held an EIR scoping meeting, held in January 2011, provided an opportunity for the community to discuss the scope and content of the environmental information they expected to see included in the Draft EIR.
-As required by the California Environmental Quality Act (CEQA), the Draft EIR (1) assesses the potentially significant environmental effects of the proposed project, including cumulative impacts of the proposed project in conjunction with past, present, and reasonably foreseeable future development; (2) identifies feasible means of avoiding or substantially lessening significant adverse impacts; and (3) evaluates a range of reasonable alternatives to the proposed project, including the No Project alternative.
+As required by the California Environmental Quality Act (CEQA), the Draft EIR will (1) assess the potentially significant environmental effects of the proposed project, including cumulative impacts of the proposed project in conjunction with past, present, and reasonably foreseeable future development; (2) identify feasible means of avoiding or substantially lessening significant adverse impacts; and (3) evaluate a range of reasonable alternatives to the proposed project, including the No Project alternative.

 Once the TAC and the public have reviewed and commented on the proposed management plan for the Reserve, UCSF will initiate the environmental review process to determine the possible environmental impacts of the project.
 We anticipate that we will publish the draft EIR in early 2017.